 To help yourself sleep at night, the first thing you can do is shield yourself from preventable stressors in the evening.
 Silence your work email alerts in the evening and stop watching and reading the news before bed; try catching up on current events in the morning instead.
 A digital detox in the evening is generally helpful, as reposts on social media can increase feelings of stress while also delaying your bedtime due to blue light exposure.
 Try closing out your evening with something you enjoy, like reading a book, meditation, yoga, breathing exercises, or even a game night.
 Exercise can also help reduce feelings of stress and improve your mood, in addition to regulating your circadian rhythm, all of which can lead to better quality sleep at night.
 Exercising too close to bedtime, however, can raise your core body temperature – making it harder to fall asleep.

 Your core body temperature – like your sleep/wake cycle – follows a 24-hour clock.
 It reaches its lowest point in the middle of the night when you are asleep, and increases from morning to late afternoon when you are alert.
 You can encourage your body to embrace sleep by suddenly lowering your core body temperature; for example by taking a warm shower around 90 minutes before going to bed, or by wearing socks to bed.
 This facilitates the dilation of blood vessels in your extremities, redistributing warmth away from your core to reduce your core body temperature, which makes you feel sleepy.
 Drinking a warm decaffeinated beverage, like herbal tea or warm milk, can help as well.

 Take One Night at a Time!

-We are living through a strange and stressful time, and your sleep is probably going to experience some disruptions.
+When life becomes stressful, your sleep is probably going to experience some disruptions.
 As you prioritize looking after yourself and your loved ones, adopting these strategies can help protect your sleep.
 Read more about how to create a healthier sleep environment at home in our article: Create Your Sleep Sanctuary.